 The accessControlOperations parameter comprises a list of admissible operations which can be any subset of the following elements: Create, Retrieve, Update, Delete, Discover, and Notify.
-While Create, Retrieve, Update, Delete, and Notify operation are explicitly indicated in the op parameter of a request message, the Discovery operation is indicated by op = Retrieve in combination with the provisioning of fc and Disrestype parameters in the request message.
+While Create, Retrieve, Update, Delete, and Notify operation are explicitly indicated in the op parameter of a request message, the Discovery operation is indicated by the filterUsage condition of the Filter Criteria request parameter having a value of "Discovery", "Discovery-based Operation" or "IPE On-Demand Discovery".